 hours_late is reset to NULL.

-is_lateshipment property should not be confused with the Late shipment state.
-Like all other shipment states, the Late shipment state is assigned on the basis of a carrier tracking event that REACT has received.
+is_late shipment property should not be confused with the Late shipment state.
+Like all other shipment states, the Late shipment state is assigned on the basis of a carrier tracking event that Track has received.
 Simply put, the

-is_lateproperty is used when REACT notices a shipment is late, while the Late shipment state is used when a carrier tells Sorted that the shipment is late.
+is_late property is used when Track notices a shipment is late, while the Late shipment state is used when a carrier tells Sorted that the shipment is late.

-To optimise performance, REACT periodically marks old shipments as "non-trackable".
+To optimise performance, Track periodically marks old shipments as "non-trackable".
 The system only performs

 lateness calculations on trackable shipments.